NEUBIAS/training-resources/courses/2024_07_IDIP-Heidelberg_skimage_napari_beginners.md

 ### IT Setup

+You will be guided on how to set up your python platform and how to install the necessary modules on day 0 of the course.

-Please, before the course use the `conda` platform to install skimage and napari on your laptop, following [these instructions](https://neubias.github.io/training-resources/tool_installation/index.html#skimage_napari).
+If you are already proficient with python and do not need to revisit the basics, please make sure to use the `conda` platform to install skimage and napari on your laptop before the course, following [these instructions](https://neubias.github.io/training-resources/tool_installation/index.html#skimage_napari).

 ## Schedule

 The whole course will be guided hands-on sessions.

-- Day, Month, Year, Times
+- Monday 01.07.2024 10:00 - 17:00
+- Tuesday 02.07.2024 10:00 - 17:00
+- Monday 08.07.2024 10:00 - 17:00
-- 10:00 - 17:00
+- Tuesday 09.07.2024 10:00 - 17:00

 This includes a lunch break (1 hr) and two coffee breaks (20 minutes), resulting in approximately 5 hr of teaching time.
 As there are 6 modules per day that makes ~45 minutes per module.

 ## Venue

-- Country, City, Street, Institute, Room
-- Zoom link
+- Big seminar room in the ground floor of the Center for Integrative Infectious Disease Research, Uni Heidelberg, INF 344, Heidelberg, Germany
+- This workshop will be in person only

 ## Trainers and organisers